dosyago/dn/README.md

 ## Future

-- Implement library server so we can actually save the responses to disk in the "file tree structure" of the site you browse, then serve it, and also index and search it.
-This will involve also serving request/response metadata and converting between the request/response format and a file format.
+- Implement library server so we can actually ~save the responses to disk in the "file tree structure" of the site you browse~ (this new lighter memory archive structure is done)
+- then serve it, and also index and search it.
 - The idea is that you can browse a site and end up with a static directory structure of assets that you can then serve on a local static server and browse it basically as normal.
 - Generally improve code and efficiency.